 “Data compiled by AARP, the advocacy group for people 50 and over, shows an increase in multi-generational households from 5 million, or 4.8 percent of all U.S. households, in 2000 to 6.2 million, or 5.3 percent of all households, in 2008”

-So, as more property holders are converting their residences into multi-generational homes for themselves, their children, and their aging parents, they should ensure the new living space permits privacy and independence for all group of the home’s occupants.
+So, as more property holders are converting their residences into multi-generational homes for themselves, their children, and their ageing parents, they should ensure the new living space permits privacy and independence for all group of the home’s occupants.